 - Contracts for services covered by the Service Contract Act;

 - Contracts for concessions; and

 - Contracts entered into with the Federal Government in connection with Federal property or lands and related to offering services for Federal employees, their dependents, or the general public.

 Other highlights of the Executive Order include:

-- Both exempt and non-exempt employees working on covered contracts will be entitled to earn paid sick leave.
-Further, subcontractors will be required to provide paid sick leave to any employee performing under the contract.
+- Both exempt and non-exempt employees working on covered contracts will be entitled to earn paid sick leave benefits.
+Further, subcontractors will be required to provide paid sick leave benefits to any employee performing under the contract.

-- Paid sick leave may be used for:
+- Paid sick leave benefits may be used for:

 - a physical or mental illness, injury, or medical condition;